MinchinWeb/exodus/README.md

   I'm not sure I understand the navigator though.
 - [python-gedcom](https://github.com/nickreynke/python-gedcom) -- most of the
-  Python Gedcom pharsers I've found trace back to a BYU class assignment from appoximately 2005.
+  Python Gedcom pharsers I've found trace back to a BYU class assignment from approximately 2005.
 However, none of them seem to have reached production level code quality.
 That said, this fork seems to be the most active (last update 5 days ago), the most developed, and it's available on [PyPI](https://pypi.org/project/python-gedcom/).
 - [Second Site](https://www.secondsite6.com/) -- this is a genealogy site
   generator, but is tied to (now defunct) *The Master Genealogist*.
-The sample site shows examples of layout options, that I imigine will be helpful designing this project. *Second Site* is also a paid program ($35), so there may be an option to turn this into a commercial project as well.
+The sample site shows examples of layout options, that I imagine will be helpful designing this project. *Second Site* is also a paid program ($35), so there may be an option to turn this into a commercial project as well.
 - [SQLite Tools for RootsMagic](https://sqlitetoolsforrootsmagic.com/) -- a collection of SQL queries for working directly with the RootsMagic database files.
-I'm not sure how many of these will be needed, but it could be very helpful in figuring out the strucutre of the file.
+I'm not sure how many of these will be needed, but it could be very helpful in figuring out the structure of the file.